NangWeiLun/Smartphone-Inventory-System/README.md

 ### Due to large number and useless of files, I only upload scr of project.

 - A presentation slide, file in path "oop project latest\Smartphone Inventory System.pptx"

+- This repo is to easily access of my things and open dicussion.